 HELSINKI ITINERARY

-It is worth staying in Helsinki for 5 days if you want to explore it and combine it with day trips to the surrounding region.
-The following itinerary includes things to do for 5 days with overnight stay in Helsinki.
+I would recommend staying in Helsinki for 5 days if you want to explore it and combine it with day trips to the surrounding region.
+The following itinerary includes things to do for 5 days with Helsinki as your base.

 Day 1: Explore the City Center

-• Have lunch at the open-air market at the harbour
+- Have lunch at the open-air market at the harbour or the Old Market Hall.

 Day 2: Suomenlinna & Saaursari Islands